Smooth roots of hyperbolic polynomials with definable coefficients: Introduction

 \section{Introduction}

 A monic polynomial $P(x) = x^n + \sum_{j=1}^n (-1)a_j x^{n-j}$ is called hyperbolic if all its roots are real.
 The study of the regularity of its roots, when $P$ depends smoothly on a real parameter, is a classical topic with important applications in PDE and perturbation theory.
 Rellich \cite{Rellich37I} showed that a real analytic curve of hyperbolic polynomials $P$ admits real analytic roots.
 However, the roots of a $C^\infty$ curve $P$ do in general not allow $C^\infty$ (more precisely, $C^{1,\al}$ for any $\al > 0$) parameterizations.
-All counter-examples (e.g.\ in \cite{Glaeser63R}, \cite{AKLM98}, \cite{BBCP06}) are \emph{oscillating}, meaning that some derivative changes sign infinitely often near some point, where the multiplicity of the roots drops.
+All counter-examples (e.g.\ in \cite{Glaeser63R}, \cite{AKLM98}, \cite{BBCP06}) are \emph{oscillating}, meaning that some derivative switches sign infinitely often near some point, where the multiplicity of the roots changes.
 By \cite{AKLM98}, $P$ allows $C^\infty$ roots, if no two roots meet of infinite order.

 We show in this note that definability of the coefficients guarantees $C^\infty$ solvability of $C^\infty$ curves of hyperbolic polynomials.
 By `definable' we mean definable in some fixed, but arbitrary, o-minimal structure $\cM$ on $(\R,+,\cdot)$.
 Definability excludes oscillation, however, infinitely flat functions may be definable in some $\cM$.
 We also provide sufficient conditions, in terms of the differentiability of the coefficients and the order of contact of the roots, for the existence of $C^p$ (for $p \in \N$) arrangements of the roots in both the definable and the non-definable case.
 These conditions are sharp in the definable and under an additional assumption (automatically satisfied if $n\le 4$) also in the non-definable case.
 In particular, we give a simple proof of Bronshtein's theorem in the special case of definable coefficients: $C^n$ curves $P$ admit $C^1$ roots (see \cite{Bronshtein79}, \cite{Wakabayashi86}, and \cite{ColombiniOrruPernazza08}).
+As a consequence $C^{2n}$ curves $P$ admit twice differentiable roots (see \cite{KLM04} and \cite{ColombiniOrruPernazza08}).
 Bronshtein's theorem is quite delicate and only poorly understood.

-Our results complete the perturbation theory of hyperbolic polynomials.
+Our results complete the perturbation theory for hyperbolic polynomials.
 Analogous questions for several parameters require additional assumptions and are not treated in this paper: The roots of $P(t_1,t_2)(x) = x^2 -(t_1^2+t_2^2)$, for $t_1,t_2 \in \R$, cannot be differentiable at $t_1=t_2=0$.

 If the hyperbolicity assumption is dropped, we cannot hope for parameterizations of the roots satisfying a local Lipschitz condition, even if the coefficients are real analytic.
 We prove that the roots of definable $C^\infty$ curves of complex polynomials can be desingularized by means of local power substitutions $t \mapsto \pm t^N$.
 For definable continuous curves of complex polynomials, we show that any continuous choice of roots is actually locally absolutely continuous (not better!).
 This extends results in \cite{RainerAC}.